-The Company holds less than 1.11% of the issued and outstanding shares of Tidal as at June 30, 2018, which were acquired, together with warrants, at an aggregate price of under \$545,000.
-The Company's investment in Tidal can be considered material as it represents 10.95% of the Company's total investment portfolio as at June 30, 2018.
+The Company holds 2,457,000 shares of Tidal, which represents less than 1% of the issued and outstanding shares of Tidal as at September 30, 2018.
+The Company acquired 2,500,000 shares and 1,000,000 warrants at an aggregate price of under \$545,000.
+The Company sold 43,000 of the shares of Tidal it held prior to September 30, 2018.
+The Company's investment in Tidal is non-material and represents 2.3% of the Company's total investment portfolio as at September 30, 2018.
 Tidal is a CSE-listed royalty company.
-It is believed that Tidal finances cultivation companies, and currently has three letters of intents with licensed operators in the States of Massachusetts, California and Nevada.
+It is believed that Tidal has an agreement to finance a company to develop and operate a cultivation and processing facility and up to four dispensaries in Massachusetts, and intends to invest in a cannabis brands company that owns and operates two dispensaries and a cultivation facility in California as well as a finance, research & technology and portfolio management company that operates vertically-integrated cannabis assets licensed in California and Nevada.